CMPUT301F24Tcheese/cheese-mold/README.md

 | qinan2        | qinan0806       |

 # For TA
+All of our tests are run locally.
 Our UI tests were written in separate categories (entrants, admin, organizers).
 It is best if you perform the respective test with their respective account.
 Otherwise the test might fail due to different roles having different UI with different database collections loading files into them.